Climate scientist

 Physics

-There are different ways to get qualified for this job through college, university or work-based qualifications, such as apprenticeships.
+There are different ways to get qualified for this job through college and university.

-Most climate scientists will have a degree in:
+Most climate scientists will have a degree in subjects such as:

 The Met Office runs a summer placement scheme in areas including science and forecasting, which last for three months.
 Recent graduates and current students can apply.